codatio/codat-docs/blog/240314-removing-transfer-transaction-type-SFE.md

 ## Expected impact if no action is taken

-If you try to use the `Transfer in` and `Transfer out` transaction types with the [Full name please expense-transaction](link) endpoint after June 19, 2024, the syncs will fail with a `400` status code and return the following error message:
+If you try to use the `Transfer in` and `Transfer out` transaction types with the [trasnfer transaction](link) endpoint after June 19, 2024, the syncs will fail with a `400` status code and return the following error message:
 `Transfer In/Out transaction type is no longer supported.
 Please use the 'Create transfer transactions' endpoint.`